 CPR & Heartsaver Courses

-CPR, using an automatic defibrillator, and knowing how to help someone choking are useful for healthcare providers, but also for many other professionals who interact with the public.
-This is especially true for caretakers of vulnerable populations.
+Knowing how to provide CPR, use an automatic defibulator, and basic first aid steps can help non-healthcare professionals provide lifesaving care.
+These courses are designed for professionals who may be in a position where these skills could help someone, but who have no healthcare background or training.

-Some of the people who might benefit from a CPR course include:
+Some of the people who may benefit from heartsaver training include:

 - Childcare workers